...

 Shukubō Gokui (宿坊極意)

-Exploring the entire Togakushi area will take more than a day.
+Exploring the entire Togakushi area will take more than a day to complete.
 Instead of returning to Nagano’s city center, you can choose to stay locally.
 A good choice is Shukubō Gokui, which has its buildings registered as a national cultural property.

-Unlike the Shukubō experience at other Japanese temples, the six rooms here in its thatched-roof house are equipped with an air conditioner and a TV.
-So other than the futon bed, which may be harder to sleep on, it is just like a Japanese ryokan!
+Unlike the Shukubō experience at other Japanese temples, the six rooms here in its thatched-roof house are equipped with air conditioners and TVs.
+Aside from the futon bed, which may be a bit harder to sleep on, it is just like a traditional Japanese ryokan!

 Important: They currently can’t cater to special dietary requests.
-But you can check if they have accommodation plans excluding dinner and breakfast.
+However, you can check if they have accommodation plans that exclude dinner and breakfast.

 If you don’t plan to stay overnight at Togakushi, you can still come in for lunch.

-From Togakushi Chū-sha (中社) to Togakushi Shrine Oku-sha Approach (戸隠神社 奥社参道)
+From Togakushi Shrine Chū-sha (中社) to Togakushi Shrine Oku-sha Approach (戸隠神社 奥社参道)

 If you don’t want to walk, take a bus from Chū-sha and get off at Togakushi Okusha (戸隠奥社入口).
 There are also a couple of car parks around the bus stop for you to park if you are driving.

 If you are trekking through the Togakushi Kodō, there are a few small attractions between Chū-sha and Oku-sha.
-Each of them is marked by the black stone pillar for you to get a Folio of Rubbings.
+Each of them is marked by a black stone pillar, allowing you to obtain a Folio of Rubbings.

 The Ruins of Nyonin-dō (Nyonin-dō-ato, 女人堂跡)